- Play is 4 on 4 hockey with no goalies.

 - If a puck goes out of bounds, the last team to touch it loses possession.
 During restart, the defender must give his opponent two stick lengths of space.

 - Players should not pursue puck out of play.
-Officials will have extra pucks and immediately spot a puck for play to continue.
+Scorekeepers will have extra pucks and immediately spot a puck for play to continue.
 Volunteers will collect pucks out of play.

 - There are no off-sides or icing calls.

 - Teams MUST give their opponents ½ ice after a goal is scored or an infraction takes place.
 Team with the puck must move it quickly so the game is not delayed.
-The defensive team can engage the team with the puck once all of its players have “tagged up” at center ice and the offensive team begins moving puck up the ice.
+The defensive team can engage the team with the puck once all of its players have “tagged up” at center ice.

-- A player may not patrol or remain stationary directly in front of the goal.
+- A player may not patrol or remain stationary directly in front of the goal unless the puck has entered the crease area (4ft in front of goal).

 Penalties and Loss of Possession